-Here, for each $\theta _{H}<t<\theta _{L},$ disclosed values arise in the interval $[0,\gamma ^{L}(t)]$ in view of the switch to candid behaviour for $ t>\theta _{H}.$ We call this the \textit{incremental aggregate voluntary disclosure gain, }or \textit{incremental gain} for short, denoted $A_{G}.$
+Here, for each $\theta _{H}<t<\theta _{L},$ disclosed values arise in the interval $[0,\gamma ^{L}_t]$ in view of the switch to candid behaviour for $ t>\theta _{H}.$ We call this the \textit{incremental aggregate voluntary disclosure gain, }or \textit{incremental gain} for short, denoted $A_{G}.$

 Unsurprisingly, the bond yield from lowered liability-share (from $c$ to $d$ ) and candid behaviour after the (optimal) switch is generally larger than the bond yield prior to the switch.
 An exception to this observation can occur for small values of the charge $c$ (and small $\beta ,$ so that also $ \alpha $ is small because $\alpha =(1-\kappa )\beta $).
 Our Main Theorem below captures this formally; the notation uses $\theta _{c}$ for the optimal switching time corresponding to the charge $c$, defined for $c<\bar{c }$ as in the remarks following Proposition 5.
-The parameter $\underline{c}$ is defined at the end of the proof (which is in Section 7).
-The two areas $ A_{L}$ and $A_{G}$ referred to below are illustrated in Figure 4 (for $\beta =1,\sigma =4)$ and indicate incremental voluntary disclosure when the charge $c=0.2$ is raised to $d=0.3$, with $\theta _{d}<\theta _{c}.$ Raising the charge from $c$ to $d$ creates losses $A_{L}$ shown in dark colouring and gains $A_{G}$ shown in a lighter shade.
+The parameter $\underline{c}$ is defined at the end of the proof (which is in Appendix A).
+The two areas $ A_{L}$ and $A_{G}$ referred to below are illustrated in Figure 6 (for $\beta =1,\sigma =4)$ and indicate incremental voluntary disclosure when the charge $c=0.2$ is raised to $d=0.3$, with $\theta _{d}<\theta _{c}.$ Raising the charge from $c$ to $d$ creates losses $A_{L}$ shown in dark colouring and gains $A_{G}$ shown in a lighter shade.

-\textbf{Main Theorem.} \textit{Assume the liability-share factor of Section 5.3 and the objective function (obj-3) and a standard of materiality $0\leq v \leq 1$.
-The effect in equilibrium of incremented (raised) charges on voluntary disclosure behaviour of a large enough charge }$c>\underline{c}$\textit{\ in terms of bond yield is that if } $c<d<\bar{c},$ \textit{ then }
+\textbf{Main Theorem.} \textit{Assume the liability-share factor of Section 3.7, the objective function (obj-3) and a standard of materiality $0\leq v \leq 1$.
+The effect in equilibrium of incremented (raised) charges on voluntary disclosure behaviour of a large enough charge }$c>\underline{c}$ \textit{\ in terms of bond yield is that if } $c<d<\bar{c},$ \textit{ then }